 Proposed Drainage Condition

 The Design-Builder shall show the extents of improvement, new and replaced impervious area, and provide runoff calculations for the proposed condition for each curb ramp that requires additional drainage analysis.
-Show extents of new drainage area in the proposed drainage basin maps in Attachment A. or utilize an online 3D maps such as the GIS that contains the same information in a readable format.
+Show extents of new drainage area in the proposed drainage basin maps in Attachment A or utilize an online 3D maps such as GIS that contains the same information in a readable format.

 Table 3: Proposed Drainage Peak Flow Runoff Calculations